Daria-Andreeva/Bioinformatics-analysis-of-E3-ubiquitin-ligase-family/README.md

       ```
  __2. Predict binding sites__

-  We can now predict the most likely protein-peptide binding sites using [BiteNet](https://sites.skoltech.ru/imolecule/tools/bitenet/)
+  We can now predict the most likely protein-peptide binding sites for each frame using [BiteNet](https://sites.skoltech.ru/imolecule/tools/bitenet/)

 __3. Cluster the obtained predictions__